 Modified adjusted gross income (MAGI).
-This is your adjusted gross income from Form 1040, U.S. Individual Income Tax Return, line 7, or Form 1040NR, U.S. Nonresident Alien Income Tax Return, line 36, figured without taking into account:
+This is your adjusted gross income from Form 1040, 1040-SR, or 1040-NR, line 11, figured without taking into account:

-- 1. The taxable amount of social security or equivalent tier 1 railroad retirement bene- - 2.
+- 1. The taxable amount of social security or equivalent tier 1 railroad retirement benefits, - 2.
 The deductible contributions to traditional individual retirement accounts (IRAs) and section 501(c)(18) pension plans, - 3.
-The exclusion from income of interest from Series EE and I U.S. savings bonds used to pay higher educational expenses, - 4.
-The exclusion of amounts received under an employer's adoption assistance program. - 5.
+The exclusion from income of interest from series EE and I U.S. savings bonds used to pay higher educational expenses, - The exclusion of amounts received under an employer's adoption assistance program, - 5.
 Any passive activity income or loss included on Form 8582, - 6.
-Any rental real estate loss allowed to real estate professionals, - 7.
-Any overall loss from a publicly traded partnership (see Publicly Traded Partnerships (PTPs) in the Instructions for Form 8582), - 8.
+Any rental real estate loss allowed to real estate professionals, - Any overall loss from a publicly traded partnership (see Publicly Traded Partner-ships (PTPs) in the Instructions for Form 8582), - 8.
 The deduction allowed for one-half of self-employment tax, - 9.
 The deduction allowed for interest paid on student loans, - 10.
-The deduction for qualified tuition and related fees (if applicable), and - 11.
-The domestic production activities deduction (see the Instructions for Form 8903).
+The deduction for qualified tuition and related fees, and - The deduction allowed for foreign-derived intangible income and global intangible low-taxed income.

 Form 8582 not required.
-Don't complete Form 8582 if you meet all of the following condi-
+Don't complete Form 8582 if you meet all of the following conditions.

-- Your only passive activities were rental real estate activities in which you actively participated. - Your overall net loss from these activities is \$25,000 or less (\$12,500 or less if married filing separately and you lived apart from your spouse all year). - If married filing separately, you lived apart from your spouse all year. - You have no prior year unallowed losses from these (or any other passive) activities. - You have no current or prior year unallowed credits from passive activities. - Your MAGI is \$100,000 or less (\$50,000 or less if married filing separately and you lived apart from your spouse all year).

-You don't hold any interest in a rental real estate activity as a limited partner or as a beneficiary of an estate or a trust.
+- Your only passive activities were rental real estate activities in which you actively participated. - Your overall net loss from these activities is \$25,000 or less (\$12,500 or less if married filing separately and you lived apart from your spouse all year). - If married filing separately, you lived apart from your spouse all year. - You have no prior year unallowed losses from these (or any other passive) activities. - You have no current or prior year unallowed credits from passive activities. - Your MAGI is \$100,000 or less (\$50,000 or less if married filing separately and you lived apart from your spouse all year). - You don't hold any interest in a rental real estate activity as a limited partner or as a beneficiary of an estate or a trust.

-If you meet all of the conditions listed above, vour rental real estate activities aren't limited by the passive activity rules and you don't have to complete Form 8582.
+If you meet all of the conditions listed above, your rental real estate activities aren't limited by the passive activity rules and you don't have to complete Form 8582.
 On lines 23a through 23e of your Schedule E, enter the applicable amounts.